Skip to content

 How do you handle my privacy?

-Your conversations stay in your browser, encrypted with AES-256.
+Your conversations stay in your browser and we never store them on our servers.
 No tracking cookies, no third-party analytics, no profiles of you.
 If you bring your own key, it never touches our servers.

 Where does the audio come from?